Hey, got a sec? Let me take you on the Guided Tour! We can talk about this other stuff when you get back.

 About Small Biz Survival

 This is the rural small business blog.
-We talk about small town business, with how to articles, an emphasis on social media marketing, and a weekly chance to share your good news in our Brag Basket.
+We talk about small town business, with how-to articles, an emphasis on social media marketing, and a weekly chance to share your good news in our Brag Basket.
 We’ve been at it since January 14, 2006.
 A few others have come and gone in that time, but we’re still here!

 I started Small Biz Survival because I am a small town entrepreneur.
 I believe small town entrepreneurs have a lot to teach other businesses.
 And when local entrepreneurs prosper, they help their small town prosper, too.

 If you need a small business, social media or small town speaker, I’d love to hear from you.
 My talks deliver practical steps you can take to shape the future of your community.

 If you want to email me directly, stop by the contact form.